 Each year, we welcome the opportunity to develop an understanding of stockholder perspectives on our Company and to foster long-term relationships with our stockholders.
 We understand that our stockholders want to hear from our leadership team on their thinking on a range of topics.
-Berry's leadership team engages with stockholders throughout the year on corporate governance, business performance, Board of Directors composition, executive compensation, and ESG priorities, including progress on diversity, equity and inclusion initiatives and sustainability leadership, and report back to the Board of Directors on the feedback they receive served during the periods that he or she served on the committee during the last fiscal year.
-All directors have been invited to attend the Annual Meeting, but are not required to attend.
-Mr. Salmon is the only director who attended the 2021 Annual Meeting.
+Berry's leadership team engages with stockholders throughout the year on corporate governance, business performance, Board of Directors composition, executive compensation, and ESG priorities, including progress on diversity, equity and inclusion initiatives and sustainability leadership, and reports back to the Board of Directors on the feedback they receive.